Amani Institute wins the Argidius – ANDE Talent Challenge

-As one of five winners of the first round of the Challenge, Amani Institute successfully launched the Amani Leadership and Management for Impact (ALMI) program in 2017.
+As one of five winners of the first round of the Challenge, Amani Institute successfully launched the Amani Leadership and Management for Impact (ALMI) program (now called Leadership for Growth) in 2017.
 Since its inception the program has trained 130 middle and senior managers from 50 Small and Growing Businesses in East Africa.
 Nearly one in three companies that send one manager to this program end up sending more managers after that – a testament to the program’s effectiveness.

 Following an intensive evaluation of the five programs which won the first round of the AATC, Argidius Foundation and ANDE today announced that the ALMI program by Amani Institute is the grand prize winner.
 As a result, Argidius Foundation will provide Amani Institute a grant of EUR 1,000,000 to support scaling up the project to India and Brazil, while continuing to grow in East Africa.